 Report ITU-R S.2173 provides an overview of channel coding techniques, link rate adaption methods, such as ARQ and ACM, and review standards and transmission methods for satellite communications, including DVB-SH, and associated performance parameters.

-A QPSK modulated carrier with Turbo FEC code rate of ¼ [RD1] has an Es/N0 threshold of –1.5 dB for a packet error ratio (PER) of 10-2.
+A QPSK modulated carrier with Turbo FEC code rate of ¼ has an Es/N0 threshold of –1.5 dB for a packet error ratio (PER) of 10-2.
 The threshold can be extracted from Figure 4-3, and is based on simulations performed according to an additive white Gaussian Channel model for a packet containing 88 information bits encoded at a coding rate ¼.
 This result is supported and cross-checked against Report ITU-R S.2173, which provides the performance of QPSK with FEC code rate ¼ for DVB-S2 as –2.35 dB at a PER of 10-7.
+This is further supported by Informational Report CCSDS 130.1-G-2: TM Synchronization and channel coding – Summary of concept and rationale, see Figure 7-6 of that report.
 The same level of performance cannot be expected from the FEC implementation in VDE-SAT due to significantly shorter information block length and smaller packets.
 Thus, the simulation results showing an Es/N0 threshold of -1.5 dB for a PER of 10-2 should be viewed as a conservative design point.
 As VDES will implement both FEC and automatic repeat request (ARQ) in a hybrid manner, see Report ITU-R S.2173, a target PER of 10-2 is considered a conservative design point to maintain the target quality of service in VDES.

 The spread spectrum chip rate to symbol rate ratio given in Table 4-12 for waveform 1 is 16.
 Such a chip to symbol ratio will give a PG of 12.0 dB.
 When the PG of 12.0 dB is combined with the Es/N0 threshold of –1.5 dB for waveform 1 the result is a required C/(N+I) threshold of –13.5. dB:

-CN+I=EsN0-PG=-1.5 dB-12.0 dB=-13.5 dB]
+CN+I=EsN0-PG=-1.5 dB-12.0 dB=-13.5 dB

 FIGURE 4-3

-Es/N0 threshold ((Symbol energy to noise density ratio after de-spreading) versus PER for a QPSK modulated carrier using Turbo FEC Coding according to [ETSI EN 302 583 (V1.2.1) – Digital Video Broadcasting (DVB); Framing Structure, channel coding and modulation for Satellite Services to Handheld devices (SH) below 3 GHz]
+Es/N0 threshold ((Symbol energy to noise density ratio after de-spreading) versus PER for a QPSK modulated carrier using Turbo FEC Coding according to ETSI EN 302 583 (V1.2.1) – Digital Video Broadcasting (DVB); Framing Structure, channel coding and modulation for Satellite Services to Handheld devices (SH) below 3 GHz.

 4.3.2 VDE-SAT uplink receiver characteristics